digitalfortress-tech/ad-rotator/README.md

 That's it!
 You should now have Ad-rotation in action!
 By default, the Ads are rotated in a random fashion.
 See [`configuration options`](#configurationoptions) for more variations.

 _**_NOTE:_**_ By default, `adRotator` is designed to **fail silently** for any configuration error.
 This means that it will neither pollute the DOM nor will it attach any events in case of an error.
-It will also not log any console error messages.
-This can make it difficult to diagnose an error, hence during initial setup/development, it is recommended to turn on the `{debug: true}` config option.
+It will only log a console error to help you further diagnose any configuration errors.

 ---